 Register your business

-Your main options to register as a business entity are to use your own name, register under a fictitious DBA (doing business as) name, or register as an LLC.
-Suppose you plan to do independent contract work longterm.
-In that case, we recommend registering your business as under a DBA or as an LLC: these options are the most legitimate and allow you to open a business bank account separate from your personal finances.
+Does an independent contractor need an LLC (limited liability company)?
+No, but it’s an option.
+You can register using your own name, register under a fictitious DBA (doing business as) name, or register as an LLC.
+Suppose you plan to do long-term independent contract work.
+In that case, you could register your business under a DBA or as an LLC: these options are the most legitimate and allow you to open a business bank account separate from your personal finances.

 You can register your business under a DBA name at a municipal, county, or state level, depending on the location of your business.
 The documents and fees required differ between states.
 A DBA name isn’t trademarked, so you have free reign to choose a name that aligns with your brand.